Recommended CBD Dosage for Inflammation & Anxiety

 CBD has skyrocketed in popularity since the 2018 Farm Bill was passed.
 Brands and products sprout up almost daily, but not all of them are as straightforward as gummies or vapes.
 Tincture oils might be a bit confusing at first, but they are incredibly easy to use and are a remarkably effective way to use CBD.

 For the best results, we recommend our customers to place the CBD oil underneath their tongue for 1 to 3 minutes.
 You can also add it to your meals and drinks, but anything above 115 degrees, the cannabinoid (CBD oil) will burn.

 In addition to holding CBD underneath your tongue, we recommend swishing it around in your mouth.
 When you swish CBD oil around under your tongue it creates emulsifications in the oil which increase surface area exposure to beneficial cannabinoids.

-Follow these simple tips and you can use CBD oil easily and effectively.
+Follow these simple tips and you can easily figure out how much the CBD dosage for inflammation & anxiety should be for your body.
+This will help you use CBD oil safely and more effectively.

 What is the best form of CBD for anxiety and inflammation?

 Each CBD product has its own unique perks.
 Some are incredibly effective for sleep, others work wonders for pain, and a lot of them are just downright delicious.
 When you’re feeling the burden of inflammation and anxiety there are a few things to keep in mind.

 Not all products work in the same way.
 Products like oils and capsules deliver a hearty helping of CBD throughout the entire body.
 Topicals allow the user to target specific problem areas, and edibles function in a similar way to oils and capsules, but edibles tend to have slightly lower potencies.